List of Pixar films: Collaboration

+Related productions

-Related productionsPlanes is a spin-off of the Cars franchise, produced by the now-defunct DisneyToon Studios and co-written and executive produced by John Lasseter.
+Planes is a spin-off of the Cars franchise, produced by the now defunct DisneyToon Studios and co-written and executive produced by John Lasseter.
 The film was conceived from the short film Air Mater, which introduces aspects of Planes and ends with a hint of the film.
 It was released on August 9, 2013.
 A sequel, Planes: Fire & Rescue, was released on July 18, 2014.
 A Planes spin-off film was announced in July 2017, with a release date of April 12, 2019, but was removed from the release schedule on March 1, 2018.
-The film was eventually canceled when DisneyToon Studios was shut down on June 28, 2018.Ralph Breaks the Internet, produced by Walt Disney Animation Studios and co-executive produced by Lasseter, features Kelly Macdonald reprising her role as Merida from Brave, as well as a cameo from Tim Allen reprising his role as Buzz Lightyear from the Toy Story franchise, and a sample of Patrick Doyle's score from Brave.
+The film was eventually canceled when DisneyToon Studios was shut down on June 28, 2018.

+Ralph Breaks the Internet, produced by Walt Disney Animation Studios and co-executive produced by Lasseter, features Kelly Macdonald reprising her role as Merida from Brave, as well as a cameo from Tim Allen reprising his role (via archive recordings) as Buzz Lightyear from the Toy Story franchise, and a sample of Patrick Doyle's score from Brave.
 The film, released on November 21, 2018, also features many visual references to Pixar and its films.
 Additionally, Andrew Stanton received a "Narrative Guru" credit.